Women’s Health

 Getting pregnant

 Working out when you can get pregnant – your fertile time – can be difficult.
-It's a 36-hour window around the time you ovulate.
+It's a 36-hour window around the time you ovulate, which is about 12 to 16 days before the start of your next period.
 If you do not have a regular cycle see your GP who can suggest the next step.

-If you want to work out when you ovulate, there are a number of things you can use:
+If you want to work out when you ovulate, there are a na numbers of ways to do this:

-• Your cervical mucus – you may notice wetter, clearer and more slippery mucus around the time of ovulation
+Checking your cervical mucus: You may notice wetter, clearer and more slippery mucus around the time of ovulation

 It is important to know that ovulation and mikvah night may not always coincide.
 If you are ovulating before mikvah please contact Chana who can guide you on this.